thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 ## Hill Climbing Revisited {#sec:hillClimbing2}

 Until now, we have entirely relied on randomness to produce new points in the search space.
-The results of our nullary, unary, and binary operators are all random.
+Our nullary, unary, and binary operators are all randomized.
 In case of the unary and binary operator, they of course depend on the input points in the search space fed to the operators, but still, the results are unpredictable and random.
 This is, in general, not a bad property.
 In the absence of knowledge about what is best, doing an arbitrary thing might have a better expected outcome than doing a fixed, pre-determined thing.

 However, it also has some drawbacks.
 For example, there is no guarantee to not test the same `1swap` move several times in the `hc_1swap` algorithm.
-In our hill climber, we never know whether or when we have tested the complete neighborhood around the current best point&nbsp;$\sespel$ in the search space.
+Also, in our hill climber, we cannot know whether or when we have tested the complete neighborhood around the current best point&nbsp;$\sespel$ in the search space.
 Thus, we also never know whether&nbsp;$\sespel$ is a (local) optimum or not.
 We instead need to guess this and in [@sec:stochasticHillClimbingWithRestarts] we therefore design an algorithm that restarts if it did not encounter an improvement for a certain number&nbsp;$L$ of steps.
 Thus, the restart might be too early, as there may still be undiscovered solutions in the neighborhood of&nbsp;$\sespel$.
-It also might happen too late and we may have already investigated the complete neighborhood several times.
+It also might happen too late:
+We may have already investigated the complete neighborhood several times.

 Let us take one step back, to the simple hill climber and the original unary search operator `1swap` for the JSSP from [@sec:hillClimbingJssp1Swap].
 This operator tries to perform a single swap, i.e., exchange the order of two job IDs in a point from the search space.